As we reviewed in Chapter 1, two DEVS

 DEVS++, these common features have been captured by a base class,

-from which the class Atomic
+called Devs from which the class Atomic (for atomic

-DEVS) and the class Coupled
+DEVS) and the class Coupled (for coupled DEVS) are derived.

 In DEVS++, an event is a pair of (